Sangita Myska

-Sangita Myska is a British television and radio presenter and journalist.
-She currently hosts an early afternoon weekend phone-in show on LBC Radio.
+Sangita Myska is a British television and radio presenter and journalist, who has worked in a large range of media channels and received multiple media awards.
+Until May 2024, she hosted an early afternoon weekend phone-in show on LBC Radio.
+Myska continues to appear in several independent media channels and on numerous public discussion panels.

-Early life
+Early life and education

-Born in Tanzania, Myska is of African and Indian heritage and speaks Marathi and, to a lesser extent, Hindi.
-She was educated at Claremont High School in London and at the University of Birmingham, where she was awarded an upper second class LLB degree in Law and Politics.
+Born in Tanzania, Myska is of African and Indian heritage; she speaks Marathi and to a lesser extent Hindi.
+She was educated at Claremont High School in London and at the University of Birmingham, where she was awarded an 2:1 Bachelor of Laws degree in law and politics.

 Career

 BBC radio and television

-Myska began her career as a member of the BBC News trainee reporter scheme, specializing in radio.
+Myska began her career as a member of the BBC News trainee reporter scheme, specialising in radio.
 She served the final attachment of her apprenticeship at BBC Radio Sheffield, where she was initially employed as a staff reporter and then as a producer on the channel's Drivetime show (hosted by Dean "Pips" Pepall).
-After learning her craft in local broadcasting, she was promoted to a national role as a producer for BBC Radio Five Live, and then to a production position on Five Live's television equivalent, BBC News 24.
+After learning her craft in local broadcasting, she was promoted to a national role as a producer for BBC Radio 5 Live, and then to a production position on Five Live's television equivalent, BBC News 24.
 Her first appearance in front of the camera was in 1997, when she began working as a news reporter for BBC Scotland.

 After winning the BBC's Talent competition in 2001, Myska made her national television debut in BBC One's long-running Holiday travel show, subsequently appearing too in one of its many spin-offs, Summer Holiday.
 In 2002, she returned to BBC News as a correspondent on BBC One's national bulletins.
 That same year saw her on BBC Two fronting a six-part undercover investigation into car crime and consumer fraud.
-In February 2003, she was one of the three presenter-reporters assigned to anchor a 15-minute 7:45 p.m. weekday news programme on the BBC's new channel aimed at young viewers, BBC Three.
+In February 2003, she was one of the three presenter-reporters assigned to anchor The News Show, a 15-minute 7:45 p.m. weekday news programme on the BBC's new channel aimed at young viewers, BBC Three.
 She reverted to working on the BBC's main bulletins in March 2004.

 Myska was invited to join Channel 5's news team in 2005, but elected to remain with the BBC.
 In 2008, she led an undercover investigation into child trafficking in Bulgaria.
 Her exposé led to her being invited to assist the United Nations Office on Drugs and Crime in its efforts to bring trafficking to an end.
 The many other shows on BBC television to which she contributed included Sian Williams's BBC One religious current affairs programme, Sunday Morning Live; The Daily Politics with Andrew Neil on BBC Two; Real Story with Fiona Bruce on BBC One; Outrageous Fortunes: Guinness on BBC One and BBC Three; Lifting the Bonnet, a current affairs series, on BBC Two; World Olympic Dreams: Mongolia Rising on BBC One; The One Show, also on BBC One; and the current affairs series 4X4.